You can’t help someone who doesn’t want to be helped? True or false?

 Can You Really Overcome Addiction?

-Deep inside, they need that social support; something to live for, someone to run to and without that, the road to recovery may not be possible.
+For recovery to be successful, one needs social support; something to live for, someone to run to.
+Without that, real transformation may not be possible.

-When you’re invested in helping someone get off drugs, you go through the same emotional rollercoaster they do.
+When you’re invested in helping someone through recovery, you go through the same emotional rollercoaster they do.
 The same highs, the same lows.

-An individual’s will power to get sober is one thing but the bigger thing is their environment.
-If they have overcome the addiction themselves but not their environment then eventually they will fall back into their old habits because the environment is so seductive.
+An individual’s willpower to get sober is one thing, but the bigger factor is their environment.
+If they have overcome the addiction themselves but not their environment, then eventually they will fall back into their old habits because the environment is so seductive.

-If we are continuously exposed to the same circumstances then those neurological pathways become more hardwired, to a point where it becomes unconscious.
+If we are continuously exposed to the same circumstances, then those neurological pathways become more hardwired to the point where they become unconscious.

 Similar to you driving the same route to work every single day.
-Your mind will eventually “shut off” and you arrive to work wondering how you even got there.
+Your mind will eventually “shut off” and you arrive at work wondering how you even got there.

 That’s your nerve cells being hardwired.